openstack/charm-guide/doc/source/getting-started/openstack.rst

 Access the cloud
 ----------------

-This :download:`openrc <openrc>` file will assist in setting up admin access to the cloud.
-Download it under ``~/tutorial``.
-Then source it and test cloud access by querying Keystone:
+Download cloud init file :download:`openrc <openrc>` and save it in the ``~/tutorial`` directory.
+It will assist you in setting up admin access to the cloud.

+Now source the file and test cloud access by querying the Keystone service
+catalogue:

 .. code-block:: none